madcyph3r/WhatsApi-Android-1/README.md

 This is a WhatsApp client written in Java.
 It's a ported code from the Chat-API which is written in PHP.
 The goal of this app is to make a totally new WhatsApp client for Android and let ourselves understand how the WhatsApp protocol works.

-(At this moment you can only request and obtain your WhatsApp password, also sending and receiving text messages.
-More features are in development.)

 ## Documentation
 * FunXMPP Protocol - https://github.com/WHAnonymous/Chat-API/wiki/FunXMPP-Protocol
 * Official WhatsAPI Github - https://github.com/WHAnonymous/Chat-API